zshallow/danbooru-artist-finder/README.md

 Edit `src/index.ts` at your leisure (it's a single file and thoroughly commented.
 Pasting it onto your preferred LLM and asking them for help with config or any bugs is both encouraged and intended)

-Run the script with `src/index.ts`
+Run the script with `bun src/index.ts`

 ## Important